 Since the implementation of the FCA's rules and guidance, following the Plevin decision, the Bank has received a low volume of PPI litigation claims (as opposed to complaints) from customers regarding the disclosure of commission.
-Customers are able to claim for a higher level of compensation via litigation than they would otherwise have been awarded via a complaint under the FCA rules and guidance.
-The time-bar only applies to complaints, and the Bank has continued to receive a low level of litigation claims since the time-bar came into effect.
-The Bank is aware that following the time-bar, certain law firms and claims management companies are advertising the litigation route and that this has garnered some media interest, though it remains too early to say what impact this will have on the Bank operationally or financially.
+Customers are able to claim a higher level of redress via a litigation claim, than they would otherwise be awarded via a complaint under the FCA rules and guidance.
+The time-bar only applies to complaints, and so the Bank may continue to receive litigation claims beyond the time-bar.